microsoft/aroworkshop/_entries/01-02 basic concepts.md

 1. Create a builder image containing OpenJDK and Tomcat that expects to have a WAR file injected

-1. reate a second image that layers on top of the first image Maven and any other standard dependencies, and expects to have a Maven project injected
+1. Create a second image that layers on top of the first image Maven and any other standard dependencies, and expects to have a Maven project injected

 1. Invoke source-to-image using the Java application source and the Maven image to create the desired application WAR